FlipsideCrypto/fsc-evm/models/doc_descriptions/protocols/nado.md

 Nado perpetuals are derivative contracts on an underlying spot asset.
 On Nado, all perpetual contracts trade against USDC.

+**Important: Volume Calculation**
+Each trade match emits **two** FillOrder events on-chain: one for the maker and one for the taker (each with their own order digest).
+To calculate accurate volume or trade counts that match Nado's official API metrics, filter to `is_taker = TRUE` to avoid double-counting.

 {% enddocs %}

 {% docs nado_spot_trades %}

-Nado’s spot markets allow you to buy or sell listed crypto assets paired with USD-denominated stablecoins.
+Nado's spot markets allow you to buy or sell listed crypto assets paired with USD-denominated stablecoins.

+**Important: Volume Calculation**
+Each trade match emits **two** FillOrder events on-chain: one for the maker and one for the taker (each with their own order digest).
+To calculate accurate volume or trade counts that match Nado's official API metrics, filter to `is_taker = TRUE` to avoid double-counting.

 {% enddocs %}